DragunWF/DevSandbox/README.md

 ## Description

-Hello, this is just a repository for my mini-projects and mini-scripts in Python.
-I mainly just use this repository to store my mini projects, test projects, and my small automation scripts.
+Hello, this is just a repository for my mini-scripts and testing.
+This is also home to some of my small automation scripts used for my own needs, whether that may be automating tasks in video games or doing some cheeky things in the browser.

 ## Links to my other stuff: